No Products in the Cart

 Sugar is made up of 50% fructose and 50% glucose, whereas honey is made up of 40% fructose and 30% glucose, with the remainder consisting of water, pollen, amino acids, vitamins and minerals.
 It is these extra components which may give honey some of its documented health-giving properties.

 The most common nutrients found in honey are Vitamin B6, niacin, thiamine, pantothenic acid, and riboflavin although the amounts will vary according to the floral type of the honey.
 Honey also contains minerals such as copper, calcium, iron, manganese and magnesium plus phytonutrients in different forms.
 Honey contains copious amounts of compounds such as flavonoids and other polyphenols which may function as antioxidants, which can prevent damage to cells caused by harmful substances called free radicals in the body.
-Free radicals can contribute to the aging process as well as lead to chronic diseases such as heart disease and cancer.
+Free radicals can contribute to the aging process as well as lead to chronic diseases such as heart disease.

 Fructose is more easily digested by the body and raises blood sugar more quickly.
 As sugar is higher in fructose than honey and also lacks the additional minerals, it therefore ranks higher on the Glycaemic Index than honey – meaning that it raises blood sugars more quickly.
 The more quickly blood sugars are raised, the more quickly insulin must be released into the bloodstream to assist the blood sugars to get into the cells where it can be converted into energy.
 The problem however, is that when our blood sugar levels are raised in this way consistently our cells may start to become less sensitive to insulin or even resistant to it, causing Type 2 Diabetes.
 So, keeping our blood sugar levels balanced is very important for our health and the proper functioning of our body systems.
 Care must still be taken with honey if diabetic or pre-diabetic however as it does still affect blood sugar levels, so honey intake should be limited.